FoodLinx/FoodLinxCode/docs/meetings.md

 - frontend - react [Semukelo and Elijah]
 - Infrastructure - databases and hosting [Simphiwe]
 - UI Design - logo, color scheme, etc [Semukelo]

+Deadlines

+List of features by 6th June 2023 20:00
+All coding done by 14th June 2023 20:00
+Portfolio Pitch on the 6th June 2023 20:00 at the meeting